 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.

 Taking care of your cricket bat off the field helps it last through multiple seasons.
 Whether you have an old bat or are preparing a new one to use, properly maintaining it only adds a few extra steps to your routine.
-Keep reading, and we’ll cover the proper maintenance and storage needed to keep your bat safe, plus when it’s time to replace it.
+We talked to cricket coach Zendon Verster to find out everything you need to know about maintenance and storage to keep your bat safe, plus when it’s time to replace it.

 Cricket Bat Basic Maintenance Checklist